ArchontisKostis/myUoMApp/readme.md

 - Helps you stay up-to-date with University news and announcements
 - Enhances your user experience with a sleek and modern design

+## **📝 Usage Guide for Other Universities**
+If you are from another university and would like to use myUoM App, we welcome you!
+You can view info on how to use our app on our [USAGE GUIDE]().

 ## **🚀 Getting Started**

 To get started with myUoM App, simply download the latest release from the **[releases page]()** of this repository and install it on your Android device.